FluentData/training-r-intro-pkg/docs/3-Subsetting-Sorting-and-Combining/readme.md

 ```

 We can also access data from a vector using the same indexing idea.
-In this case, you don’t need the comma to separate the rows and columns since you are accessing one dimensional data.
+In this case, you don<U+2019>t need the comma to separate the rows and columns since you are accessing one dimensional data.
 Below is a vector of numbers.

 ```{r ex-81d6c088db05, exercise = FALSE, exercise.eval = TRUE, exercise.cap = 'Vector Indexing Example'}